N-Garai/Deepfake_Shield/README.md

 ## 📄 License

 Licensed under the MIT License.
-See the
+See the LICENSE file for details.

 ## 🚀 Live Demo